someonesdad1/hobbyutil/project_list.rst

 |   Package that contains a python script that can help you look up words in a word dictionary and use the information from WordNet to show synonyms, definitions, and types of words (e.g., adjectives, adverbs, nouns, and verbs).
 | `util/mk.py <util/mk.py>`_ (5)
 |   Python script that is invoked with a file that contains lines of file pairs and a recipe.
 When the first file is newer than the second, the recipe is executed.
-| `util/mkfile.py <util/mkfile.py>`_ (5)
+| `util/mkfile.py <util/mkfile.py>`_ (4)
 |   Python script to make files of a given size.
-The -u option constructs allegedly cryptographically-secure random bytes using python's os.urandom() function; on my older computer, it takes about 3 seconds to construct a 1 GByte file of random bytes.
+The -u and -t options construct allegedly cryptographically-secure random bytes.
+On my older computer, it takes a few seconds to construct a 1 GB file of random bytes.
 | `util/mod.py <util/mod.py>`_ (13)
 |   Python script to recursively find files that have changed within a specified time period.
 | `util/mp.py <util/mp.py>`_ (24)